 - 1. Within 12 months of the date of this order, the CSI low-income incentive program shall be implemented in the service areas of PG&E, SCE and SDG&E. - 2.
-By the end of 2010, 1,000 PV systems shall be installed on low-income, single-family homes. - 3.
-By the end of 2010, 100% of the eligible population across the state within the PG&E, SCE and SDG&E territories shall have been contacted about the low-income incentive program
+By the end of 2010, 1,000 PV systems shall be installed on low-income, single-family homes. - By the end of 2010, the Program Manager shall have made reasonable efforts to identify the eligible population across the state within the PG&E,

+SCE and SDG&E territories, and have attempted to contact them about the low-income incentive program.